In this guide, you will find instructions on how to replace the Mercedes-Benz windshield wiper motor and linkage.

 The pictures in this guide are from a Mercedes-Benz E-Class W211, but Mercedes uses the same setup in other chassis.
 This guide will also help owners of Mercedes C, S, CLK, SL, SLK, GL, GLK, GLA, ML learn how to replace the wiper motor.

 Look carefully at your Mercedes windshield for a dot at the bottom.
 When you install the wipers, make sure that the wipers are just above this dot.
 The wipers need to be about 1 inch / 2-3cm above this dot.

 Mercedes wiper's arm stuck up.

 If your Mercedes-Benz wiper arm is stuck up, turn on the ignition.
 Turn on the wipers and see if they move.
 If not, check the windshield wiper fuse and relay.
 If both are bad, there is a good chance the wiper motor is defective and needs to be replaced.

 Can I replace my Mercedes wiper arm myself?

 Yes.
 Plan on one to two hours if you are replacing a Mercedes wiper arm for the first time?

-How much does it cost to replace Mercedes wiper motor?
+How much does it cost to replace the Mercedes wiper motor?

-Cost to change Mercedes wiper motor varies by location.
-Typical cost can range from $300 to $650 depeing on shop labour rates.
+The cost to change the Mercedes wiper motor varies by location.
+Typical costs can range from $300 to $650 depending on shop labor rates.